TINAP – Understanding Cancer – and a Protocol

 Who is Finn Ernst Olsen

-Finn Ernst Olsen is trained as an academy engineer.
+Finn Ernst Olsen is trained as an electronics engineer.
 It is precisely this unconventional starting point that is the foundation of TINAP’s success.
 By applying systems and control theory from the engineering world to the human body, he has been able to identify patterns and statistical improbabilities that traditional medical research often overlooks.

 After a personal loss to cancer, Finn Ernst Olsen has devoted the past 8 years to uniting disciplines such as mathematics, physics, and biosemiotics in the search for a universal explanation of cancer.
 His ability to deconstruct complex biological processes into mathematical models has not only resonated with patients, but has now also led to an invitation as a speaker at the prestigious oncology conference GCOC 2026 in Japan.